 Four main domains are defined:

-Wholesale Operator () domain: this is the set of all systems that are/will be present in the infrastructure to implement the Wholesale reference offer.
+Wholesale Operator (Wyre) domain: this is the set of all systems that are/will be present in the Wyre infrastructure to implement the Wyre Wholesale reference offer.
 Per convention they will always be depicted as boxes with yellow borders in all documents.

-Alternative Operator (AO) domain: this is the set of all systems that are/will have to be present in the AO infrastructure to make use of the Wholesale reference offer.
+Alternative Operator (AO) domain: this is the set of all systems that are/will have to be present in the AO infrastructure to make use of the Wyre Wholesale reference offer.
 Per convention they will always be depicted as boxes with green borders in all documents.
-Obviously does not impose by any means how the AO should organize its own infrastructure, hence the AO domain components must be mainly seen as an example how the AO could organize its infrastructure to make use of the WRO and for clarity of the WRO by describing clearly the building blocks.
+Obviously Wyre does not impose by any means how the AO should organize its own infrastructure, hence the AO domain components must be mainly seen as an example how the AO could organize its infrastructure to make use of the Wyre WRO and for clarity of the Wyre WRO by describing clearly the building blocks.

-Household domain: this is the set of all systems that are/will have to be present in the customer home to make use of the Wholesale reference offer.
-Per convention they will be depicted as boxes with yellow or green borders in all documents, depending if they are owned and/or provided equipments or AO owned and/or provided equipments.
+Household domain: this is the set of all systems that are/will have to be present in the customer home to make use of the Wyre Wholesale reference offer.
+Per convention they will be depicted as boxes with yellow or green borders in all documents, depending if they are Wyre owned and/or provided equipments or AO owned and/or provided equipments.
 Obviously additional equipment may be present in the household, typically owned by the customer and where relevant for the technical explanations these equipments have been depicted as boxes with black borders.
 The household domain is for clarity reasons always bordered by red dotted lines.
-Obviously does not impose by any means how the AO should organize its own household equipment, hence the AO elements in this domain components must be mainly seen as an example how the AO could organize this to make use of the WRO and for clarity of the WRO by describing clearly the building blocks.
+Obviously Wyre does not impose by any means how the AO should organize its own household equipment, hence the AO elements in this domain components must be mainly seen as an example how the AO could organize this to make use of the Wyre WRO and for clarity of the Wyre WRO by describing clearly the building blocks.

-Third party domain (3rd party): this is the set of all systems that will be provided and operated by third parties on common behalf of the AO´s and that require interfacing with systems to enable use of the Wholesale reference offer by AO.
+Third party domain (3rd party): this is the set of all systems that will be provided and operated by third parties on common behalf of the AO´s and that require interfacing with Wyre systems to enable use of the Wyre Wholesale reference offer by AO.
 Per convention they will always be depicted as boxes with blue borders in all documents.
 Currently only the AO CAS system belongs to this category.